-Career and Technical education students are offered counseling services that include career awareness, college selection, academic and personal counseling to help them find success in post secondary education or in the world of work.
+Career and Technical education students are offered counseling services that include career awareness, college selection, academic and personal counseling to help them find success in post secondary education or in their career path.
 Counseling staff helps students identify and address areas that may interfere with their ability to find success on the job and in life.